openhwgroup/core-v-xif/docs/source/x_ext.rst

   In case an accepted offloaded instruction is a load or store, then the |coprocessor| will use the load/store unit(s) in |processor| to actually perform the load or store.
 The |coprocessor| provides the memory request transaction details (e.g. virtual address, write data, etc.) via the memory request interface and |processor|
-  will use its PMP/PMA to check if the load or store is actually allowed, and if so, will use its bus interface(s) to perform the required memory transaction and provide the result (e.g. load data and/or fault status) back to the |coprocessor| via the memory result interface.
+  will use its :term:`PMP`/:term:`PMA` to check if the load or store is actually allowed, and if so, will use its bus interface(s) to perform the required memory transaction and provide the result (e.g. load data and/or fault status) back to the |coprocessor| via the memory result interface.

 The final result of an accepted offloaded instruction can be written back into the |coprocessor| itself or into the |processor|'s register file.
 Either way, the result interface is used to signal to the |processor| that the instruction has completed.
-Apart from a possible writeback into the register file, the result interface transaction is for example used in the core to increment the ``minstret`` CSR, to implement the fence instructions and to judge if instructions before a ``WFI`` instruction have fully completed (so that sleep mode can be entered if needed).
+Apart from a possible writeback into the register file, the result interface transaction is for example used in the core to increment the ``minstret`` :term:`CSR`, to implement the fence instructions and to judge if instructions before a ``WFI`` instruction have fully completed (so that sleep mode can be entered if needed).

 In short: From a functional perspective it should not matter whether an instruction is handled inside the |processor| or inside a |coprocessor|.
 In both cases